-SynaptiCOM.net is a three-tiered 'translational technology' initiative
+SynaptiCOM.net is composed of three 'translational technology' initiatives

 with core aims of advancing mobile health (mHealth) strategies, and next-generation minimally-invasive injectable nano-transponder technology

-(U.S. Patents 8,788,033, 9,302,114, and 9,802,050) for delivering targeted therapeutics.
+(U.S. Patents 8,788,033, 9,302,114, and 9,802,050).
+Our nanotechnology is being developed for delivering targeted therapeutics.

 Medically-resistant focal-onset epilepsy is the dominant health condition for which we are developing our innovative technologies.